boson-php/docs/Writerside/topics/components/globals-provider.md

 This allows for consistent time-based testing and custom time handling in your application.

-### StaticServerGlobalsProvider
+### Static Provider

+The `Boson\Component\GlobalsProvider\StaticServerGlobalsProvider` provides
-Provides constant server parameters that are independent of the request:
+constant server parameters that are independent of the request:

 ```php
 use Boson\Component\GlobalsProvider\StaticServerGlobalsProvider;